UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 };
 ```

-So we have a pure virtual base class type (`ILightNotify`), and concrete subclasses.
+So we have a pure virtual base class type (`ILightNotify`), and a choice of two concrete subclasses.
 All that remains is for another actor to inject one of these concrete objects into the `Flash` class.
 We see this code in `main.cpp`.

 If we are building for Mbed, we would use the following: